anwai98/Chest-CT-Reg/README.md

 ![image](https://user-images.githubusercontent.com/52396323/159360615-e80faa6e-04b6-42d0-ad40-8a85d1e790bb.png)

 ## Challenge Results (MAIA - 3rd Semester)
-Our method was the fastest and had the best results in the Subject MIRA - Medical Image Registration and Applications.
+Our method was the fastest and had the best results (Ranked 1st) in the Subject MIRA - Medical Image Registration and Applications.